6 Bills You Shouldn’t Put on Autopay (& 6 You Should)

 bills on autopay

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
-Join Cushion now and build your credit history with the payments you're already making!
+Join Cushion now and take control of your finances with ease!

-Sign up for Free
+Sign up

 Things to Consider Before Setting up Autopay

 Autopay is a method of payment that allows you to add a checking account or credit card to your biller or creditor’s website.
-When the due date for a bill rolls around, the biller will charge your account and the money will be removed from your bank account automatically.
+When the due date for a bill rolls around, the biller will charge your account, and the money will be removed from your bank account automatically.

-At the end of the day, you should choose to use autopay if that is what works best for your personal finances and lifestyle.
 Automated payments help if you are balancing a lot of other responsibilities, consistently keep money in your accounts, and don’t want the stress of remembering to pay bills every month.
-However, if you are good with bill reminders or need the security of seeing what money is coming out of your account and when, you probably shouldn’t use autopay.

 Turn Daily Expenses into Credit Profile Wins